Package Leaflet: Information for the User

 General disorders:

-In very rare cases, some patients with severe damage to the transparent front part of the eye (cornea) have developed cloudy areas in the cornea due to calcium deposits produced during treatment.
+In very rare cases, some patients with severe damage to the front, transparent part of the eye (cornea) have developed cloudy areas in the cornea due to calcium deposits produced during treatment.

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicinal Products for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medication.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that is not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-Keep out of thesight and reach of children.
+Keep out of sight and reach of children.

-Please note the following conservation instructions:
+Please note the following storage instructions:

-Latanoprost/Timolol Stada Composition
+Composition of Latanoprost/Timolol Stada

 1 ml of eye drops contains 50 micrograms of latanoprost and 6.8 mg of timolol maleate, equivalent to 5.0 mg of timolol.

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

 Latanoprost/Timolol Stada is available in the following package sizes:

-1 bottle containing 2.5 ml of eye drops in solution,
+1 bottle containing 2.5 ml of eye drops in solution.

-3 bottles each containing 2.5 ml of eye drops in solution,
+3 bottles, each containing 2.5 ml of eye drops in solution.

-6 bottles each containing 2.5 ml of eye drops in solution.
+6 bottles, each containing 2.5 ml of eye drops in solution.

-Only some package sizes may be commercially available.
+Not all package sizes may be marketed.

-STADA, S.L.
+Laboratorio STADA, S.L.

 Frederic Mompou, 5